 All three passages speak of His obedience.
 Obedience to what, who?
 He was willing to become obedient to another’s will, even that of God.
 The passage in Hebrews ten (10:1-12) really makes this clear – “…when He came into the world, He said…a body you have prepared for Me…then I said, ‘Behold, I have come—in the volume of the book it is written of Me—to do Your will, O God.'”
 He was obedient to God’s will as to the work of redemption on behalf of man, “By that will we have been sanctified through the offering of the body of Jesus Christ once for all.”
 The obedience we emulate is obedience to the will of God.
 In Gethsemane Jesus prayed, not My will, but Thy will be done.
 In prayer, we should pray the same.
-In our Christian walk, we are obligated to do God’s will only, all else is the flesh and sin.
+In our Christian walk, we are obligated to do God’s will only.
+Anything else is the flesh and sin.

 In the passage in Philippians, indirectly, we may see a great contrast being made between the first Adam and Jesus as the second Adam.
 Man in Adam is man in the flesh, and never anything more than this.
 But the second Adam is Jesus the Lord from heaven – “…who being in the form of God, thought it not robbery to be equal with God; but made Himself of no reputation…” But the first Adam was not like this.
 Rather it was the opposite.
 Adam was in the form of man, he was in this state, but he desired by robbery to be equal with God.
 Thinking that God was hiding or holding something from him, he ate of the fruit in order to get into this new place, to exalt himself.
 But the result in consequence of his actions was that he was humbled and abased by sin and the fall.